Home Pregnancy Tests

 The home pregnancy test kit usually provides 99.99% accurate results if the instructions for taking the test are followed correctly.
-But, sometimes low hCG levels, sensitivity of the test, or days elapsed since implantation of the egg may provide different results.
+But sometimes low hCG levels, the sensitivity of the test, or days elapsed since the implantation of the egg may provide different results.

 The chances of a home pregnancy test showing a false positive are very rare.
-This is the case where you get a false positive result even if you are not pregnant.
-This might be due to consumption of medication that contains hCG which may affect the results.
+This is the case where you get a false-positive result even if you are not pregnant.
+This might be due to the consumption of medication that contains hCG which may affect the results.

 Home Remedies for Pregnancy Test

-Using natural ingredients such as toothpaste, vinegar, baking soda, etc. are completely safe to use for confirming your pregnancy at home.
+Using natural ingredients such as toothpaste, vinegar, baking soda, etc. can help you check whether or not you’re pregnant.
 But, are home pregnancy tests accurate?
 There is no scientific research that vouches for the accuracy of the results of these homemade tests.
 They do also check for the hCG level in your urine but there are no proven ways to conduct these tests at home.